The preferred treatments for people with chronic insomnia are lifestyle changes and behavioral approaches that establish healthy sleeping habits.

 - Keep the bedroom cool, well ventilated, quiet, and dark.

-- Avoid looking at the clock -- this promotes anxiety and obsession about time.
+- Avoid looking at the clock, which may cause anxiety and obsession about time.

 - Avoid fluids just before bedtime.